abobco/AssetVania/README.md

 # AssetVania
-This is a work in progress game made mainly to show off Unity's free assets to people who don't make games with all their spare time
+This is a work in progress game made mainly to show off Unity's free assets and learn about game development

 ![Demo 1](AssetVania1.gif)